Home > Income Tax > NRI Tax Help Center > NRI Tax provisionsLast Updated: Sep 30th 2022

 Earlier we have presented the key tax provisions (This article is a Part-2 of two part series.
 Refer first part @ Important NRI Tax Provisions – Part-1) that every NRI needs to keep in mind to have easy tax compliance in India.

 Now we are presenting few more key concepts dealing with NRI taxation as an extension to earlier article.

 As Indian diaspora progressively spread their wings in investing in to multi-country assets, who may also earn an income in India.
 In this case, there is a possibility that the income arising in India would attract tax in India as well as in the country of the residence.
 Which lead to double taxation, that means imposing tax on the same income twice for that individual in both the countries.
 In order to take care of such situations, the Income Tax act provides double taxation relief agreement for select countries.

-India has DTAA agreement with over 80 countries as of today and is increasing every year.
-The major countries with which it has signed the DTAA are the US, the United Kingdom, UAE, Canada, Australia, Saudi Arabia, Singapore and New Zealand.
+India has DTAA agreement with over 80 countries as of today, and are growing every year.
+The major countries with which it has signed the DTAA are the United States of America (USA), the United Kingdom (UK), UAE, Canada, Australia, Saudi Arabia, Singapore and New Zealand.

 If an NRI wants to repatriate overseas earned money back to India or if an individual wants to keep India based earnings in India, one need to open a bank account in India.
 It can be either NRE or NRO.
 These accounts can be opened as a joint account with other NRIs or Resident Indians.

 a.
 Non-Resident External Account (NRE): NRE account is opened if an NRI wants to send their overseas earnings into India.
 This account provides high liquidity to its account holders.
 The interest earned from NRE accounts are exempt from tax in India.
 NRE account is freely repatriable (remitted back to originating country).